-Ahhh, Monday.
-Back to work.
+Ahhh, Mondays.
+We think: Back to work!
 To the grind.
 To the salt mines.
 The nine to five.
 Working for the man.
 The rat race.

 I think you get my point, there are lots of ways we see work in a negative light.
 As something to be avoided.
 But work should be separated from “a job”.
 I work at a job.
 If I tend my plants, it’s work.
 I surely don’t get paid for it, so it’s not a job.
 But it is, in fact, work.
 I reap a benefit from working my plants well, in my case that’s fresh mint and cilantro.